Yosemite Valley Railroad: Exchequer Dam

-In 1922, the Merced Irrigation District made the decision to construct the Exchequer Dam on the Merced River.
-This required the relocation of 16.7 miles of the main rail route, from Merced Falls nearly to Bagby Station.
+In 1922, the Merced Irrigation District decided to construct the Exchequer Dam on the Merced River.
+The project required relocating 16.7 mi of the main rail route, from Merced Falls nearly to Bagby Station.

-The relocation involved erecting five steel bridges and two trestles, with the 1600 Barrett Bridge spanning the reservoir.
-The relocation was much more costly than originally estimated, due to the unstable rock conditions in the area.
-The four tunnels on the new line required timbering for nearly their entire length, and the bridge abutments used significantly more concrete than initially calculated.
-On April 18, 1926, the new line saw its first scheduled passenger train.
-A grand ceremony was held on June 23, 1926, to dedicate the dam itself.
-At 11 o'clock, President Coolidge pressed a button in the White House which set the power house machinery in motion.
+The relocation involved erecting five steel bridges and two trestles, including the 1600 ft Barrett Bridge spanning the reservoir.
+Costs exceeded estimates because of unstable rock conditions; the four tunnels on the new line required timbering for nearly their entire length, and bridge abutments used far more concrete than planned.
+The new line's first scheduled passenger train ran on April 18, 1926.
+A dedication ceremony for the dam was held on June 23, 1926, when President Coolidge pressed a button in the White House to set the powerhouse machinery in motion.

 Decline

-The Yosemite Valley Railroad experienced success with passenger revenue in its first 20 years, but the completion of a modern highway in 1926 and the increasing popularity of automobiles and buses caused a significant decline in revenue.
-At the same time, suspension of operations by the Yosemite Lumber Company in 1927 led to a fifty percent plunge in freight revenue.
+The YVRR earned steady passenger revenue during its first two decades, but the completion of a modern highway in 1926 and the rising popularity of automobiles and buses caused a sharp decline in ridership.
+The Yosemite Lumber Company's suspension of operations in 1927 cut freight revenue by half.

-The Great Depression
+Great Depression

-The stock market crash of 1929 and the depression worsened the situation, leading to the railroad's bankruptcy in 1935.
-To try and save the struggling company, the Yosemite Valley Railroad was publicly offered for sale as a "real railroad as a Christmas gift" for five million dollars in newspapers throughout California.
+The stock market crash of 1929 and the ensuing Great Depression worsened the railroad's finances, leading to bankruptcy in 1935.
+In a final effort, the YVRR was publicly offered for sale as a "real railroad as a Christmas gift" for five million dollars in newspapers throughout California.

-The railroad was re-incorporated and showed a small gross profit between 1935 and 1937, thanks to increased freight traffic due to the reopening of the lumber mill.
-However, the railroad experienced unexpected events such as a flood that wiped out 30 miles of track along the Merced River.
-A fire in Merced destroyed the tool shed and several passenger cars.
-These events caused significant damage and financial setbacks.
-To recover, the railroad required rehabilitation loans from the Southern Pacific and the Santa Fe to get the line back into operation.
+The railroad was re-incorporated and showed a small gross profit between 1935 and 1937, aided by increased freight traffic from the reopened lumber mill.
+A flood then wiped out 30 mi of track along the Merced River, and a fire in Merced destroyed the tool shed and several passenger cars.
+Rehabilitation loans from the Southern Pacific and the Santa Fe were required to restore operations.

-In 1938, President Franklin D. Roosevelt brought excitement to the Yosemite Valley Railroad by riding it and touring the Yosemite Valley, which included a lunch stop at Mariposa Big Trees Grove.
-The railroad picked up the President's party from the Southern Pacific in Merced and pulled the ten cars, including the President's private car, to El Portal using three freshly-painted, decorated locomotives.
-By evening, Roosevelt and his entourage were on their way back to Merced.
+In 1938, President Franklin D. Roosevelt rode the YVRR and toured Yosemite Valley, with a lunch stop at the Mariposa Grove.
+The railroad picked up Roosevelt's party from the Southern Pacific at Merced and pulled ten cars, including the president's private car, to El Portal using three freshly painted, decorated locomotives.
+By evening, the presidential party was on its way back to Merced.